Azure/commercial-marketplace-data-offer-accelerator/docs/README.md

-# Data Offer resources and instructions
+# Data Offer Resources and Instructions

-Here are instructions and helpful resources to get you up and running to publish your Data Offer on the Azure Marketplace and to understand the purchase experience.
+Below are instructions and helpful resources to get you up and running to publish your Data Offer on the Azure Marketplace and to understand the purchase experience.

 1. [Logical architecure overview](Architecture.md)
 1. [Deploy publisher resources](PublisherDeployToAzure.md)